Edwards is brightest star as Wolves beat Denver in Game 1

 Reid forced Jokic, who finished with seven turnovers, to travel in the backcourt with just under eight minutes to play to set up a Wolves run.
 Then with the Wolves ahead 96-91 with less than three minutes left, Rudy Gobert read a lob Jokic was attempting to throw to Aaron Gordon, and Gobert came away with the steal.
 He also provided tough defense during a late possession that forced a Jokic miss at the rim.

 "Jokic is a very, very smart player, but I think I'm a very smart defender, too," Gobert said.
-"Sometimes you're gonna win some of these, sometimes I'm gonna win some of them, and just always try to stay a step ahead in those situations."
+"Sometimes you're going to win some of these, sometimes I'm going to win some of them, and just always try to stay a step ahead in those situations."

 Edwards is coming for it.

-About that coaching staff: Had coach Chris Finch, coming off right patellar tendon surgery, was seated just behind the bench while assistant Micah Nori patrolled the sidelines.
-The two in tandem help make the calls down the stretch that resulted in a Wolves win.
+About that coaching staff: Head coach Chris Finch, coming off right patellar tendon surgery, was seated just behind the bench while assistant Micah Nori patrolled the sidelines.
+The two in tandem helped make the calls down the stretch that resulted in a Wolves win.

 They also helped wake the Wolves up after Edwards was the only thing the Wolves had going on offense in the first half.
-Edwards was 10-for-17, the rest of the team was 6-for-27 at the break and the Wolves trailed 44-40 after starting the game ahead 18-4.
+Edwards was 10-for-17 while the rest of the team was 6-for-27 at the break, and the Wolves trailed 44-40 after starting the game ahead 18-4.

-Towns and Mike Conley each resuscitated the offense in the third quarter with 11 points apiece.
+Karl-Anthony Towns and Mike Conley resuscitated the offense in the third quarter with 11 points apiece.
 The Wolves shot 71% in the second half after going 36% in the first.

 BOXSCORE: Wolves 106, Denver 99

 Edwards also had help during the fourth quarter, when Reid announced his arrival to the series.
 He looked out of sorts in the first half with zero points and two turnovers.
-But when he banked in a late shot clock three with 5:56 to play, it seemed to unlock something inside him.
-He then had a monster putback dunk and buried another three as part of a 14-point fourth quarter.
-He finished with 16.
+But when he banked in a late-shot-clock three with 5:56 to play, it seemed to unlock something inside him.
+He then had a monster put-back dunk and buried another three as part of a 14-point fourth quarter.
+He finished with 16 points.

 Edwards also got help offensively from Gobert, who had a pair of buckets.
-But it was Edwards who provided the haymakers: multiple fadeaway jumpers, the kind that take the breath away from an opposing crowd.
-That whooshing sound was audible in Phoenix when Edwards did this, and it was audible in Denver when Edwards did it again, like when he backed down Kentavious Caldwell-Pope on the left side and nailed a 14-footer to put the Wolves up 11 with 1:36 to play.
+But it was Edwards who provided the haymakers: multiple fadeaway jumpers, the kind that takes the breath away from an opposing crowd.
+That whooshing sound was audible in Phoenix when Edwards did this, and it was audible in Denver when Edwards did it again, such as when he backed down Kentavious Caldwell-Pope on the left side and nailed a 14-footer to put the Wolves up 11 with 1:36 to play.

 A dagger, and first blood in the series.

-Like Kevin Durant in the Phoenix series, Jokic couldn't help but marvel at his primary foe.
+Like Kevin Durant in the Suns series, Jokic couldn't help but marvel at his primary foe.

 "I have a huge respect for him," Jokic said.
 "He can do everything on the floor.
 You need to enjoy and respect your opponent, just how good and talented he is."